Feline Friday Adoptable ‘Cool Cats’ - Daily Advocate & Early Bird News

 DARKE COUNTY — “Cool cats,” both full grown and kittens, are just waiting to be adopted into loving homes, and are available now at the Darke County Humane Society, located at 7053 OH-49, in Greenville.

-Cats spend a great deal of their day grooming themselves, and they often don’t like getting wet or bathed.
-Wet fur is extremely uncomfortable for a cat and often takes a long time to dry.
-Wet fur is also heavier than dry and, perhaps, impairs a cat’s agility —if only for a short time, making it easier for predators to catch them.
-Falling into a full bathtub or garden pond, for example, can be a shocking (and also frightening) experience for a cat.
-Yet, many cats seem to enjoy playing with running or dripping water out of a faucet, perhaps intrigued by the movements of the water and the sounds it makes.
-Cats don’t seem to mind the water when only their paws get wet.

-Gus, a 6-month-old male grey tabby kitten, is an adorable “cool cat” who is purrs loudly when people come near to him.
-He is social and lovable.
+Terrence, a 1-year-old male grey tabby, is a friendly “cool cat” who is purrs like a lawn mower.
+He is very social, cute and cuddly.

-Minzy, a 4-year -old old spayed female grey domestic shorthair, is a lovely “cool cat” who thoroughly enjoys human contact.
-She purrs and welcomes all visitors to the shelter.
+Myles, a 7-year-old old black and white shorthair, is sophisticated “cool cat” who can be a little timid, but enjoys being petted on the head.

 Want to help support the Darke County Humane Society?
 The “Raise your Paws for a Cause” Shoe Drive is on-going until Sunday, Sept.
 19. The DCHS goal is to gather 2,500 pair of gently used shoes, which helps raise much-needed funds.
 Gently used shoes can be dropped off at Tractor Supply, Rural King, Arcanum Hardware and the Darke County Humane Society office.